ankitjaiswal1994/RNArchitecture/README.md

 - We use typescript within our project.
 We recommend have a basic look on the typescript before you proceed further. (https://www.typescriptlang.org/docs/handbook/release-notes/overview.html).
 We will try conclude that what you need to learn about the typescript later.
 - We use 100% functional component with the help of hooks.
 We find it neat and clean.
 We recommend you to do so.
-- We are following styled component. (https://styled-components.com/docs/basics#react-native)
+- We are following shopify restyle. (https://github.com/Shopify/restyle)
 - We have created predefined atoms and molecules within this boiler.
 Basically a wrapper of react native UI component like View will refer to Box.
 Will write better explanation for this.
 - We use react-native config for handling multiple environment like dev, qa, staging and production. (https://github.com/luggit/react-native-config)
 - We do not encourage to directly use string within our project instead use Localization.
 We are i18n-js for that. (https://www.npmjs.com/package/react-native-i18n)